Roooiz/xlsx2csv/README.md

  -  `-input` - path to XLSX file or folder with XLSX files
  - `-outdir` - the path to the folder to save CSV (if the entrance is the folder)
  - `-enc` - coding CSV (UTF-8 by default, UTF-16le, UTF-16BE, Windows-1251, ISO-8859-1)
- - `-sheet` - the name of the sheet for conversion (by default is the first), The name of the sheet for conversion (by default first)
+ - `-sheet` - the name of the sheet for conversion (by default is the first)
  - `-delim` - Field separator in CSV (by default ';')